theriex/itsip/README.md

   - **itsipUpload** uploads your favorite tracks from a selected playlist to membic.com.
 This script, and the *TrackWalker.applescript* in the hack directory are probably reasonable starting points for any scripts you want to write yourself.

+  - **itsipDelete** walks all your tracks and prompts to delete anything that's one star or less.

 How itsip works:
 ---------------